Make a Shunt Resistor

 or 0-10 mV voltmeter

-it will be easy to read the numerical value of the current (and ignore the units displayed) - i.e. if the voltmeter reads 6 mV we know this corresponds to 6 Amps of current, 2.4 mV corresponds to 2.4 Amps and so on.
+it will be easy to read the numerical value of the current (and ignore the units displayed) - i.e. if the voltmeter reads 6 mV we know this corresponds to 6 Amps of current, 2.4 mV corresponds to 2.4 Amps and so on since the voltage across the shunt resistor is directly proportional

-it can be seen that since the voltage drop of 10mV divided by the current of 10 Amps give the required resistance of the shunt
+, the voltage drop (0.01V) divided by the current (10A) gives the restance of the shunt

 Resistance of Copper Wire